Arua Hill S.C.: Crest

 The club crest is a leopard on a rock encircled by a red ring with yellow and white arcs within.
 The name of the club is emblazoned in bold white capitalised fonts within the top half of the red ring.
 The motto written within the lower arc of the red ring is: "Together We Are Kongolo [Translated from Lugbara language: Strong]!"

 The club is nicknamed "The Leopards".

 Ground

 Arua Hill SC temporarily plays its home games at Barifa Playground found in Barifa Forest, east of Arua Hill as the 20,000-seater Arua Hill Park Stadium continues to be constructed.
 It will become their official home some time later.

+The game was the first for Arua Hill at their new home, having shifted from Barifa Stadium where they have played for the last two seasons.